-Editor/introduction: P. Gabrielle Foreman
+Introduction by: P. Gabrielle Foreman

-Editor/introduction: Reginald Pitts
+Introduction by: Reginald Pitts

-Notes by: P. Gabrielle Foreman
+Noted by: P. Gabrielle Foreman

-Notes by: Reginald Pitts
+Noted by: Reginald Pitts

 Forgotten for almost 120 years, rediscovered in the 1980s, and now republished with significant new information about the life of its author, Our Nig is a hallmark of American literature.
 The first novel written by an African American woman, Harriet “Hattie” Wilson, this is the poignant story of Frado, a precocious and determined child who is given away to servitude at the age of six.
 After the death of her black father, she is abandoned by her destitute white mother to the Bellmont family of Singleton, New Hampshire.
 Indentured to them in hapless servitude, Frado endures a childhood of deprivation and isolation as an African American child—not quite a slave but certainly not free—in an antebellum New England town.